 Butler Student Nursing Association

-The Butler Student Nursing Association (BSNA) is comprised of students enrolled in the Associate Degree of Nursing program, pre-nursing students enrolled at Butler, and faculty advisors and consultants.
+The Butler Student Nursing Association (BSNA) is comprised of students enrolled in the Associate Degree of Nursing program and faculty advisors and consultants.
 Voting privileges of a BSNA member are defined by active participation in the organization.

 The purpose of BSNA is: